-Conformity Reference: NP Objective: 5, 6; MDDC Local Plan Review: S1, S10, S14, TIV1-16; NPPF: 92, 93
+Conformity Reference: NP Objective: 5, 6; Mid Devon Local Plan (adopted 2020): S1, S10, S14, TIV1-16; NPPF: 92, 93

 9 TRANSPORT AND MOVEMENT

 Residents and visitors to Tiverton are encouraged to undertake shorter journeys by foot and bicycle, and the Plan promotes new and improved routes to enable this.
 Public transport is an important part of urban and rural life and buses and should be supported, including a move towards electric vehicles.